Celebrate Women’s History in Pasadena

 How to Celebrate Women’s History in Pasadena

-Women’s History Month began in California with Women’s History Week in the late 1970s.
-To celebrate, experience the legacy of Pasadena’s women, who have played pivotal roles in shaping the city’s culture.
+Women’s History Month began in California as Women’s History Week in the late 1970s.
+To celebrate, explore the contributions and achievements of women who have played pivotal roles in shaping the city’s culture.

 Celebrate Octavia Butler